eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 An array has some things in common with a list.
 In both cases:

 * There is a collection of items
-* there items have an order to them
+* The items have an order to them

 One of the key differences is that *arrays* have indexes, while lists do not.

 To understand this, it helps to know how arrays are stored in memory.
 When an arrays is created, it is always given some initial size--that is, the number of elements it should be able to hold (and how large each element is).
 The computer then finds a block of memory and sets aside the space for the array.

 Importantly, the space that gets set aside is one, continuous block.
-That is, all of the elements of the array are *contiguous*, meaning that they are all next to one another in memory>
+That is, all of the elements of the array are *contiguous*, meaning that they are all next to one another in memory.

 Another key characteristic of an array is that all of the elements are the same size.